Fraudless Fraud"less adjective Free from fraud. --

 Whim .

-Freaking Freak"ing adjective Freakish. [ Obsolete]
+Freaking adjective Freakish. [ Obsolete] Pepys.

-Freakish Freak"ish adjective Apt to change the mind suddenly; whimsical; capricious.
+Freakish adjective Apt to change the mind suddenly; whimsical; capricious.
 It may be a question whether the wife or the woman was the more freakish of the two.

 L'Estrange.
 Freakish when well, and fretful when she's sick.